-If we take a closer look at Figures 3 and 5 (color plate), we can see that the texture-based flow visualization provides additional insight into the behavior of the flow.
+If we take a closer look at Figures 8 and 9, we can see that the texture-based flow visualization provides additional insight into the behavior of the flow.
 One of the questions that the engineer poses is: Where in the volume is the ideal swirl flow pattern not being met?
 Within the texture, we can see that the ideal swirl flow pattern is not being met in just below the intake ports themselves.
 Namely, we can see that two areas of the flow are working against each other just beneath the actual boundary surface of the combustion chamber.
-This is shown more clearly in a close-up in Figure 6 (color plate).
-The normal mask in Figure 6 highlights the boundary between this destructive flow pattern.
+This is shown more clearly in a close-up in Figure 12.
+The normal mask in Figure 12 highlights the boundary between this destructive flow pattern.
 This is contrasted with only the isosurface itself (Figure 2) where area destructive flow is not obvious.
-The destructive flow pattern is made even more obvious in an animation of the flow.
-Supplementary MPEG animations and images of the results can be found at: http://www.vrvis.at/ar3/pr2/VisSym04/
+The destructive flow pattern is made even more obvious in an animation of the flow. †